FarmBot-Docs/farmbot-developers/v15/lua/functions/tools.md

 # verify_tool()

 Checks the UTM’s tool verification pin as well as the **MOUNTED TOOL** field in FarmBot’s state tree to verify if a tool is mounted to the UTM.
-Note that this functioanlity is built-in to the `mount_tool()` and `dismount_tool()` helpers.
+Note that this functionality is built-in to the `mount_tool()` and `dismount_tool()` helpers.

 ```lua
 -- Exit sequence if tool verification fails (no tool)